jessicavaughan820/TeamUp/README.md

-# soccer-league-team
-## Summary
-### A short page to provide information and registration for a soccer team
+### A short page to facilitate community sports engagement

 Screenshots